NB. — vid. pag. 42

 Sourced from the Latvian National Archive Library’s collection of over 18,000 manuscripts dating from the 14th century, this book brings forgotten history back to life.

-Seven Chapters
+Eight Chapters

 01